Remote work. You were either suddenly launched into it because of COVID-19 or you’ve been doing it for a long time.

 Stop and re-evaluate.
 What do you want your remote work life to look like?
 What do you need to accomplish and what variables make remote work challenging?
 Here are some ideas:

-Start your day by looking at your schedule and making a short list of what you need to accomplish for the day.
-Cross items off you list as you meet these smaller goals.
+- Start your day by looking at your schedule and making a short list of what you need to accomplish for the day.
+Cross items off your list as you meet these smaller goals.
 This helps provide a sense of progress.

 2. Set up your setup for success